Bucky24/DungeonDashers2/docs/game.md

 | -- | -- |
 | text | The text to display.
 This can use parameters (see below) |

+### editor

+The Editor parameter is true when the script in question is being called from an editor context, and false if called from the game.

+### draw

+The draw object contains the ability to draw to the screen.
+This object is only populated when running a script from the "draw" action.

 ### TreasureType

 | Name | Description |